mendix/docs/content/en/docs/developerportal/community-tools/mendix-forum.md

 ## 4 Ideas

-In the **General** section on the **Ideas** page, you can see an overview of the ideas and feature requests for improving the Mendix Platform that have been submitted by Mendix community members.
+In **General** > **Ideas**, you can see an overview of the ideas and feature requests for improving the Mendix Platform that have been submitted by Mendix community members.
 Here is an example idea:

 {{< figure src="/attachments/developerportal/community-tools/mendix-forum/ideas_example.png" >}}